 Maintain our leadership in the low-income residential development segment and explore opportunities for greater credit availability.
-Our business model allows us to undertake a growth process with operational quality and profitability, which is confirmed by our earnings per share and the increase in pre-sales.
-We plan to replicate our model and take advantage of the current increase in the availability of credit for low-income residential developments, particularly through the Minha Casa, Minha Vida program, which is an important real estate public policy in Brazil specifically aimed at the low-income population, which will
+Our business model allows us to undertake a growth process with operational quality and profitability, which is confirmed by our earnings per share and through pre-sales.
+We plan to replicate our model and take advantage of the current increase in the availability of credit for low-income residential developments, particularly through the Minha Casa, Minha Vida program, which is an important real estate public policy in Brazil specifically aimed at the low-income population, which will create greater demand for new units.
+In 2016, our contracted sales were R\$ 5.3 billion.
+Our goal is to use our competitive position to effectively take advantage of these opportunities.